Avoiding the Tree Removal Mistakes that can be made What to do to determine whether a Tree is protected

 Preservation order search

-In order to search for a preservation order, you will need to contact the Secretary of State for the Environment.
-They will inform you if the tree is protected and provide you with the required information and guidelines.
+To search for a preservation order, you’ll need to call secretary of state for Environment.
+They will be able to determine if the tree is protected and give you the required information and guidelines.

 FAQs:

-If you carry out work on a protected tree without obtaining the necessary permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the proper authorizations, you could be subject to substantial fines and even imprisonment.

-Yes, you can appeal an appeal of a TPO or preservation decision if it is unjustified.
-However, you will need be able to present evidence to back your claim and explain why it is not necessary to appeal the TPO or preservation order is not necessary.
+You can appeal to a TPO or preservation order if you believe it’s not justifiable.
+You will have be able to present evidence to back your case and show why you believe that the TPO or the preservation decision is not necessary.

-It is unlawful to take down trees that are protected without the necessary permissions.
-If you want removal of the tree, you will need to seek permission from the council and provide proof to back your claim.
+It is illegal to remove a protected tree without obtaining the required permissions.
+If you require the tree to be removed it is necessary to seek permission from the council and provide evidence to support your case.

 Conclusion

-In conclusion, discovering whether a tree is protected is a crucial step to ensure that any tree work carried out legally.
-By understanding the different types of protection and how to check for them, you can ensure that you’re in compliance with the law and safeguarding the trees that you are responsible for.
-If you’re not sure about the status of protection for the tree you are in charge of, we suggest seeking advice from an experienced tree expert, such as The Hills Tree Cutting.
-Our team of experienced arborists will be able to inform you on the protection status of your trees and walk you through the steps to ensure that you are following the law.
-With our experience and dedication to providing top-quality tree care We can assist you to maintain the beauty and worth of your trees.
-Contact us now at 0480 024 203 to schedule a consultation, and let us help you keep your trees protected and healthy.
+To conclude, knowing if trees are protected is a vital step in ensuring that tree work is legally completed.
+If you know the various types of protection, and knowing how to identify them it is possible to be sure that you’re in compliance with the law and safeguarding the trees in your care.
+If you are unsure about the protection status of trees, we suggest seeking advice from a reputable tree specialist like The Hills Tree Cutting.
+Our team of experienced arborists will be able to advise you about the protection status of your trees and walk you through the required steps to make sure you’re complying with the laws.
+With our experience and dedication to provide high-quality tree services, we can help you keep the beauty and worth that your trees have.
+Contact us now at 0480 024 203 to schedule a consultation and let us help you keep your trees protected and healthy.